OpenTelemetry Integration¶

 "application",

-# Create observability instance
+# Create an OpenTelemetry-backed observability adapter

 observability=OpenTelemetry.observability()